AugustMajtenyi/Analytics-Portfolio/README.md

 **Team Lead**
 Academic Programs International (API)
 (_August 2024 - Current_)
-• Developing a Python custom auotomation library with PuLP to optimize housing arrangments
+- Developing a Python custom auotomation library with PuLP to optimize housing arrangements
-• Tuning an XGBoost machine learning model with cross-validation
+- Tuning an XGBoost machine learning model with cross-validation
-• Validating the model with MAPE and target shuffling
+- Validating the model with MAPE and target shuffling
-• Utilizing Shapley values to interpret the impact of variables
+- Utilizing Shapley values to interpret the impact of variables
 <!-- • Developing our custom automation into a fully functioning library with complete documentation  -->
 <!-- • Web-scraping competitor market data for company directors to evaluate yearly session price changes  -->